Prostate cancer is the second most common cancer in men, with millions of cases diagnosed each year.

 How can you reduce the risk of prostate cancer?

 Research efforts are ongoing to identify preventive approaches for many cancers.

-You can make a positive lifestyle and health choices to adjust your modifiable risk factors and reduce the risk of this disease.
+You can make positive lifestyle and health choices that may help mitigate your modifiable risk factors, potentially reducing the risk of this condition.
 Though you cannot control some of the risk factors like age , physical activity, low-fat diet, good microbiota, and smoking stopping and moderate alcohol can reduce your risk.

 Increase physical activity